|

 Hamilton A W - Plainview Avenue,

-Knowlson Roscoe T - Berkshire Avenue.
+Knowlson Roscoe T - Berkshire Avenue,

-Sheridan James L - Fordham Street.
+Sheridan James L - Fordham Avenue.

 <> <>